AnkitaSingh2000/AnkitaSingh2000/README.md

 <h1 align="center">Hi 👋, I'm Ankita Singh</h1>
-<p>*Hi, I'm Ankita Singh, a Front-End Web Developer | Artist 🚀 from India.
-Currently, I'm pursuing Master of Computer Applications 🎓 from Vellore Institute of Technology 🏛.
+<p>*Hi, I'm Ankita Singh, a Cloud Engineer  | Artist 🚀 from India.
+I have completed  Master of Computer Applications 🎓 from Vellore Institute of Technology 🏛.
 I'm a Quick Learner and a Technology Enthusiast 💡.
 Beside's programming, I really enjoy playing sports 🏈 and traveling ⛰️.

   <h2>All about I, Me and MYSELF !:</h2>